 How Much Can You Make?

-While the average travel agent salary in California is about $52,540, wages vary across different agencies and travel companies.
-Your earnings also depend on which part of the state you live in.
-Take a look at the list below to discover regional wage information for travel agents in CA:
+While the average travel agent salary in California is about $56,720, wages vary across different agencies and travel companies.

 A California travel agent with a hospitality or tourism degree may be able to negotiate a higher wage than a candidate with a certificate or diploma.
 High-end resorts and travel agencies typically pay these professionals more than the average salary since they work with exclusive clientele, booking luxury vacations and business trips.